Feeling stressed out? Here are 5 different types of natural anxiety support to give you help in stressful times.

 The article talks about how the current “drug model” for treating mental health has only achieved modest benefits and that nutrition is extremely important in any mental health care plan.
 This is monumental.
 It’s exciting!

 It really can be so much more natural and easier than we think.

 Nutrition, FOOD, is medicine.
 I urge you to begin cutting out junk foods.
 Start with sugar.

 I know, it’s a hard one but low quality food really can exacerbate anxiety and even panic attacks.
 It sends our blood sugar all out of whack and is void of nutrients.

 Eating real whole foods can be one of the best things you can do for your health.
-Switching to a whole foods diet can be daunting at first but this article on time saving kitchen tips should help!
+Switching to a whole foods diet can be daunting at first but these easy healthy meals like this Gluten-free Chili Mac and easy healthy snacks like this Caramelized Coconut Chips really help.

 4. Think Positively – and Retrain Your Brain